Ertugliflozin and metformin (Oral)

 Ertugliflozin and metformin should be taken with meals to help reduce unwanted stomach effects that may occur during the first few weeks.

 The dose of ertugliflozin and metformin will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of ertugliflozin and metformin.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For type 2 diabetes:

-- Adults—At first, 1 tablet two times a day with food.
+- Adults—At first, 1 tablet 2 times a day with food.
 Your doctor may increase your dose as needed and tolerated.
-However, the dose is usually not more than 15 (milligrams) mg of ertugliflozin and 2000 mg of metformin two times a day.
+However, the dose is usually not more than 15 milligrams (mg) of ertugliflozin and 2000 mg of metformin per day.